akhvorov/vgram/docs/source/builder.rst

 ``VGramBuilder(size, iters)`` building new dictionary of size ``size`` and learn ``iters`` iterations.

+``VGramBuilder(filename)`` building dictionary from file.
+It works if you fit dictionary and save to file before.

 ``fit(X)`` consume 2-d list of integer or 2-d numpy array.
 Other arguments will be ignored.

 ``transform(X)`` consume 2-d list of integer or 2-d numpy array.
 Other arguments will be ignored.